Phosphate Binders

 But sometimes these good microbes simply may not be enough to reduce the phosphate levels down low enough.

-When you have a stubborn algae bloom that you can't seem to bring into line, then consider checking the phosphate levels in your pond.
-Even low levels can stimulate algae.
+When you have a stubborn algae bloom that you can't seem to bring into line, then consider checking the phosphorus level in your pond.
+Even low levels can stimulate algae growth.